MoneyTools/MyMoney.Net/docs/Accounts/CsvImport.md

 ![CsvImportMap](../Images/CsvImportMap.png)

+You should check negate CheckBox if your Credit Card Company returns withdrawals as positive numbers and deposits as negative numbers.

 This map will be saved in the same folder as your Money database under a new folder named `CsvMaps` so you will not have to keep re-entering this mapping information (unless the columns are changed by your bank).